 Rudder and Steering

-Look for a rudder that can be retracted, as getting in and out of the water will be much easier, and you won’t scrape or damage it in shallow conditions.
+Look for a rudder that can be retracted, as launching will be much easier, and you won’t scrape or damage it in shallow water.

 It’s a good idea to wear a pair of good-quality fishing gloves when kayak fishing, as not only will they help with handling fish in slippery conditions, they can also help protect your hands when paddling.

-Just because the kayak comes with a pedal drive, shouldn’t mean it scrimps on rod holders, fish finder scupper holes, mounting rails and accessory tracks, and other useful functions.
+Just because the kayak comes with a pedal drive, doesn’t mean it should cut corners on fishing features.

 Yes, I know, I feel your pain.

-Pedal fishing kayaks are not cheap, and they’re not set to reduce in price anytime soon.
-This kind of technology doesn’t just grow on trees, y’know?
+Kayaks with a pedal system are not cheap, and they’re not set to reduce in price anytime soon.

-But if you’re of advancing years, they make a great investment to keep active without overdoing it, and they can be well-worth the extra cost.
+And if you’re of advancing years, they can seriously help you keep active without overdoing it, and you can’t put a price on your health, can you?!

 Is a fishing kayak with pedals worth the price?